courtcraw/mesadu_wdbinaries/docs/lab2.md

 * Change the stopping condition to be when L_He > 10^4 Lsol.
 * Turn on the Ledoux criterion.
 * Add in your constant mass accretion from the spreadsheet.
-* Edit the mesh, tell the code what to accrete, and update the solver:
+* Edit the mesh, adjust the timestep limit, tell the code what to accrete, and update the solver:
 ```
 ! mesh
      mesh_delta_coeff = 1.2d0
+! timesteps
+     delta_lgL_He_limit = 0.02d0 !0.025d0
 ! accretion
      xa_function_species(1) = 'he4'
      xa_function_weight(1) = 0 !30